Summiting Cradle Mountain was at the top of my Tasmania bucket list.

 We opted for the Marions Lookout Link Track to the Dove Lake Boatshed.

-While it’s the fastest way to get back to the starting point, it’s also extremely tough on your already fragile legs as it’s super steep.
+While it’s the fastest way down, it’s also extremely tough on your already fragile legs, as it’s super steep.

 You made it!